Simhyeon/r4d/docs/macros.md

 **define**

 Define creates an custom macro.
+This macro is actually not a macro but special function.
+Define cannot be renamed or undefined.
+Or even paused(Which will be added later) Define macro cannot be overriden too.

 ```
 $define(name,a1 a2,"$a1(),$a2()")